-Detox programs in San Diego have to be prepared for the rise in addiction rates and to understand where the roots of addiction can stem from.
-Addiction is one of the fastest growing, most unpredictable struggles in modern history because it has physical, mental, social, and even economic triggers, often revolving around past traumas.
+Detox programs in San Diego have to be prepared for the rise in addiction rates and understand where the roots of addiction can stem from.
+Addiction is one of the fastest-growing, most unpredictable struggles in modern history because it has physical, mental, social, and even economic triggers, often revolving around past traumas.
 Understanding the interplay between trauma and addiction can help us provide better, more sustainable recovery for our patients.

 The Cycle of Trauma and Addiction